whyhankee/node-flw/README.md

 * Better way to build complex flows, *very heavy* inspired by the elegant  <https://github.com/gulpjs/bach>

-* Be able to stop the flow
+* Be able to stop the flow, keeping the err mechanism for system-errors.
+Only useful in a .series()

 ## How (The context)